erf/elite/README.md

 ## What

-I wanted to split some HTML into separate files and render them given some JSON.
+I wanted to split some HTML into separate files and render them given some JSON, whilst avoiding using any large frameworks.

-I wanted to keep it simple and avoid using a large framework.

 This simple solution, somewhat inspired by a talk by Magnar Sveen and also Flutter, solved my problem and made my code neat.